tonytvo/blog-generator/content/blog/implement-domain-driven-design/index.md

     - Knowledge specific to the domain of the project

 - **Ubiquitous Language: How to bring about a clearer and more dynamic flow of domain knowledge throughout the project?**
+  - **The Ubiquitous Language will include the terms used to discuss the model and the high level principles and patterns incorporated into the model.
+It must be used as much as possible, among developers, domain experts and between both of them**.
   - 24-27 Example 27-30 Consequences 32-34

 - **How documents & diagrams can work for a project instead of just being work?**